Physiology 101 - Introduction to Human Physiology » Fall 2020 » Lecture Exam 1(B)

 You are learning about an integral membrane protein.
 This protein has a region that is exposed to the extracellular fluid, a region that spans the membrane, and another region that is exposed to the intracellular fluid.
 Which of the following is likely TRUE of this protein?

-It is an amphipathic molecule.
+A. It is a nonpolar molecule.

-It is a polar molecule.
+C. It is a polar molecule.

 Question #9